Chobble Tickets

 Invite managers

-If you've got a team helping to run events, the owner can invite additional managers to the admin panel via time-limited invitation links.
+If you've got a team helping to run events, the owner can invite additional managers to the admin panel via time-limited invitation links (7-day expiry).
 Owners get full access to everything.
 Managers can see events and the calendar but can't change settings or manage users.
-There's also session management so you can view active sessions and kill any you don't recognise.
+There's also session management so you can view active sessions, terminate any you don't recognise, or terminate all other sessions at once.
+Sessions expire after 24 hours.

 Editing attendees

 You can manually add attendees to events for walk-ins, comps, or manual corrections - bypassing the booking form and payment flow.
-You can also edit their data if something needs correcting.
+You can also edit their name, contact details, and quantity, or reassign them to a different event.

 Duplicate events